-Aqua Quest International Inc. was incorporated in Florida on May 10, 2012 to engage in salvaging, preserving and displaying historical and archaeologically significant shipwrecks worldwide.
+Aqua Quest International, Inc. incorporated Aqua Quest International, Inc. in Florida on May 10, 2012 to engage in salvaging, preserving and displaying historical and archaeologically significant shipwrecks worldwide.
 Its predecessor company was a sole proprietorship of Capt.
 Robert H. Mayne, Jr., operating in the salvage business for over 30 years.
-Captain Mayne’s adventures started at the very early age of 13 when he and he found his first treasure; his beloved “Bell”.
-It took Captain Mayne 2 years to recover his bell and this early discovery has fueled his passion over the years to locate, recover and preserve sunken historical treasures in all forms.
+Captain Mayne’s adventures started at the very early age of 13 when he found his first treasure; his beloved “Bell”.
+It took Captain Mayne 2 years to recover his bell which sits quietly in his home.

 The adventures continued and grew into businesses taking Captain Mayne throughout many Countries seeking treasures of various types.
 Along his path, Captain Mayne was introduced to Dr. Steve Foster whom has spent many years in Honduras doing missionary work and helping the people of Honduras.
 Dr. Foster shared with Captain Mayne information about the plight of Indigenous disabled former spiny lobster divers that are permanently confined to wheelchairs.
 Over the years, many hundreds of young men and boys have become disabled and confined to wheelchairs for life from decompression sickness also know as the “bends” This completely preventable with proper training and equipment.
 Our intent was to provide equipment and training and create a documentary film about this tragic situation.
 While on a site visit to the region to meet these disabled divers, salvaging an unknown treasure of sunken old growth hardwoods within the waters of Honduras was identified as a way to create jobs and opportunity for many and provide an alternative to lobster diving.
 Captain Mayne then turned his treasure hunting towards recovering sunken logs.

-This new salvage site was located in Central America and in a region that had become notorious for drug trafficking Aqua Quest was focused on recovering mahogany and other old growth logs from the waterways and assisting in humanitarian efforts to the Miskito Indians.
-Captain Mayne negotiated and reached an agreement with the officials of the rural town Ahuas to extract these forgotten treasures and in turn would employ local residents of the community, provide community improvements, and involve the community in a profit share.
+Anyway, this new site was located in Central America and in a region that had become notorious for drug trafficking Aqua Quest was focused on recovering mahogany and other old growth logs from the waterways and assisting in humanitarian efforts to the Miskito Indians.
+Captain Mayne negotiated and reached an agreement with the officials of the rural town Ahuas to extract these forgotten treasures that would employ local community members, provide community improvements, and involve the community in a profit share.

-Without hesitation, Captain Mayne flew to the remote coastal town of Puerto Cabeza on the Miskito Coast and was greeted with open arms by the people of Nicaragua whom were excited and anxious to participate in the Captain’s logging project.
-Captain Mayne spent a few months going from town to town holding meetings with the local residents, explaining the project, and most importantly telling them how they will be involved through jobs that would create opportunity for many in an area in need of such.
-In unprecedented time, Captain Mayne obtained the first ever exclusive agreements to locate, recover, extract, process, and ship these sunken treasure logs and struck a deal to lease with the option to purchase a sawmill located in Lamlaya.
-It wasn’t long before the roar of boat engines, turning saw mill blades being operated by local employees began to transform the area.
+Without hesitation, Captain Mayne flew to the remote coastal town of Puerto Cabeza on the Miskito Coast and was greeted with open arms by the people of Nicaragua whom were excited and anxious to participate in the Captain’s project.
+Captain Mayne spent a few months going from town to town holding meetings with the locals explaining the project, and most importantly telling them how they will be involved through jobs that would create opportunity for many in an area in need of such.
+In unprecedented time, Captain Mayne obtained the first ever exclusive agreements to locate, recover, process, and ship these sunken treasure logs and struck a deal to lease with the option to purchase an idled sawmill located in the village of Lamlya.
+It wasn’t long before the sound of turning saw mill blades being operated by local employees began to transform the area.
 These Indigenous community members were now locating, recovering and processing these sunken historical logs at our new saw mill and providing for their families.